Welcome to the most exciting and dangerous motorsport on Earth.

 This clamp does not need to be over tight, just ‘nipped up’.
 The cooling system also must have metal clamps on all rubber hose connections, and NO use of plastic tubing is permitted.
-Also note that No flammable additives are permitted, (GLYCOL and GLYCOL based coolants are flammable when in vapour form), and Glycol is also banned for environmental reasons.
-Water, and Redline brand “water wetter” additive, are the acceptable coolants.
+Also note that NO flammable additives are permitted, (GLYCOL and GLYCOL based coolants are flammable when in vapour form), and Glycol is also banned for environmental reasons from Lake Gairdner.
+Water, Redline “Water Wetter”, and VP “Cool Down” are the acceptable coolants/ additives.

 If your class record is MORE than 200mph (or you have oversize rims and/or tyres as stated above), you must have a minimum of FIVE ½” (12.5mm) studs (not bolts), the hex nuts must be 1” hex, and the same as above-the smallest part of the hex has to be larger than the widest part of the tapered seat, and still a minimum 5/8” (16mm) thread engagement.